metrics-js/guard/README.md

 for each unique URL and since the URL contain users IDs one can potentially generate a massive amount of permutations.

 In other words; the above is something one should avoid.
-But its a very common misstake to do.
+But it's a common mistake to do.

-This module is to guard against excessive metric creation and permutation creation in a metric stream.
-If a misstake like above is done, this module will guard against a bad metric filling up the metric stream.
+This module guards against excessive metric and permutation creation in a metric stream.
+If a mistake, such as the one above, is made, this module will guard against a bad metric filling up the metric stream.

 ### Permutation threshold

-Labels on a metric is the normal culprit to excessive metric permutation creation, since a labels are normally a permutation of the metric.
+Labels on a metric is the normal culprit to excessive metric permutation creation, since labels are normally a permutation of the metric.

-Due to this, the guard monitors the amount of permutations of a metric and if a threshold of permutations is exceeded the guard will dropp the metric from the metric stream and emit a `drop` event.
+Due to this, the guard monitors the amount of permutations of a metric and if a threshold of permutations is exceeded the guard will drop the metric from the metric stream and emit a `drop` event.

 Prior to a metric exceeding the threshold, the guard will start emitting